Modified Grassland BNG Units

 Target Condition

-Good condition is defined by reduced nutrient levels, varied sward structure, and the presence of wildflower species beyond rye-grass and clover.
+Modified Grassland in good condition is defined by reduced nutrient levels, varied sward structure, and the presence of wildflower species beyond rye-grass and clover.
 This reflects an active transition towards semi-natural grassland.

 The BNG Value of